How to Make a Business Partnership with a Spouse Work

-Marion McCollom Hampton, Ph.D., a senior partner at Banyan Family Business Advisors, says husband-and-wife business ownership duos can work swimmingly—but it’s kind of rare.
+Marion McCollom Hampton, Ph.D., co-founder and senior research fellow at BanyanGlobal Family Business Advisors, says couple-run businesses can work swimmingly—but they’re kind of rare.
 Such endeavors should not be approached lightly.

-“When it works well, husband-wife business partnerships are spectacular,” Hampton says.
+“When it works well, [spousal] business partnerships are spectacular,” Hampton says.
 “In those cases, they’re in sync and have such an intimate relationship that they can accomplish amazing things.
 But when it doesn’t work, it is an incredible train wreck.
 For most people it is very, very hard to draw the line between business and home—and that can be devastating for both the company and the marriage.”

-Detail duties.
 Even if each partner has naturally slipped into a particular role in the business, it is critical to sit down, give both spouses a title and write down their job responsibilities.

-What’s the partnership model?
 Decide what kind of business relationship you have.
-Many couples find themselves in what Hampton calls the “joined-at-the-hip” phase when they launch a company.
-It can be necessary to work closely together all day, every day, while getting a business off the ground.
-But this arrangement can be toxic or even explosive if it carries on into more mature growth phases.
+Many couples find themselves in what Hampton calls the “joined at the hip” phase when they launch a company.
+That is, it may be necessary to work closely together all day, every day, while getting a business off the ground.
+But this arrangement may result in issues if it carries on into more mature growth phases.
 “It is really hard to pull off working together at the office and at home all the time,” Hampton says.

 It is natural for dinner-table talk to turn to work when both parents work together.
 Hampton has seen this dynamic swing out of control in different ways: Some parents are so immersed in business they shut out their children, and others unconsciously impose their passion for the company on the kids.
 “Sometimes a couple who works together can draw such a tight circle around themselves they shut others out,” Hampton says.
 Aim for chunks of family time when no business talk is allowed.